-- (a) "Client" means the Procuring Entity with which the selected Consultant signs the Contract for the Services. - (b) "Consultant" means any entity or person that may provide or provide the Client's Services under the Contract. - (c) "Contract" means the Contract signed by the Parties and all the attached documents listed in its Clause 1, that is, the General Conditions (GC), the Special Conditions (SC), and the Appendices. - (d) "Data Sheet" means such part of the Instructions to Consultants used to reflect specific country and assignment conditions. - (e) "Day" means calendar day. - (f) "Government" means the government of the Republic of Liberia. - (g) "Instructions to Consultants" (Section 2 of the RFP) means the document which provides shortlisted Consultants with all information needed to prepare their Proposals. - (h) "LOI" (Section 1 of the RFP) means the Client sends the Letter of Invitation to the shortlisted Consultants. - (i) "Personnel" means professionals and support staff provided by the Consultant or by any Sub-Consultant and assigned to perform the Services or any part thereof; "Foreign Personnel" means such professionals and support staff who at the time of being so provided had their domicile outside the Government's country; "Local Personnel" means such professionals and support staff who at the time of being so provided had their home inside the Government's country. - (j) "Proposal" means the Technical Proposal and the Financial Proposal. - (k) "RFP" means the Request For Proposal to be prepared by the Client to select Consultants, based on the SRFP. - (1) "SRFP" means the Standard Request for Proposals, which the Client must use as a guide to prepare the RFP. - (m) "Services" means the work performed by the Consultant under the Contract.
+- (a) "Client" means the Procuring Entity with which the selected Consultant signs the Contract for the Services. - (b) "Consultant" means any entity or person that may provide or provide the Client's Services under the Contract. - (c) "Contract" means the contract signed by the Parties and all the attached documents listed in Clause 1 that is the General Conditions (GC), the Special Conditions (SC), and the Appendices. - (d) "Data Sheet" means such part of the Instructions to Consultants used to reflect specific country and assignment conditions. - (e) "Day" means calendar day. - (f) "Government" means the government of the Republic of Liberia. - (g) "Instructions to Consultants" (Section 2 of the RFP) means the document which provides shortlisted Consultants with all information needed to prepare their Proposals. - (h) "LOI" (Section 1 of the RFP) means the Letter of Invitation is sent by the Client to the shortlisted Consultants. - (i) "Personnel" means professionals and support staff provided by the Consultant or by any Sub-Consultant and assigned to perform the Services or any part thereof; "Foreign Personnel" means such professionals and support staff who at the time of being so provided had their domicile outside the Government's country; "Local Personnel" means such professionals and support staff who at the time of being so provided had their domicile inside the Government's country. - (j) "Proposal" means the Technical Proposal and the Financial Proposal. - (k) "RFP" means the Request For Proposal to be prepared by the Client for the selection of Consultants, based on the SRFP. - (1) "SRFP" means the Standard Request for Proposals, which must be used by the Client as a guide for the preparation of the RFP. - (m) "Services" means the work to be performed by the Consultant pursuant to the Contract.